crocs-muni/RSABias/README.md

 ### Advanced usage

-A bunch of distinct tasks are available for full analysis of the RSA keys.
-This section of the readme is not meant to be self-contained, but rather provide a guidance.
-The user will most probably need to dive into the code when aiming for replication of the experiment.
-A list of available tasks with short description follows (with the assumption that the user is aknowledged with out paper).
-The exact list of expected parameters for each of the tasks can be simply read out from the [__main__.py](TBA).
+A bunch of distinct tasks is available for full analysis of the RSA keys.
+This section of the readme is not meant to be self-contained, but rather provide guidance.
+The user will most probably need to dive into the code when aiming for the replication of the experiment.
+A list of available tasks with short description follows (with the assumption that the user is acknowledged with our paper).
+The exact list of expected parameters for each of the tasks can be simply read out from the [cli.py](https://github.com/crocs-muni/RSABias/blob/master/rsabias/cli.py).
 The tasks are presented in the order that leads to experiment replication.

 - `convert` -  Since we internally support multiple formats of the datasets, this task is capable of converting between the formats (csv -> json, enabling compression, etc.)
 - `dist+plot` - Computes the exact distribution of the selected features on a whole dataset.
 Out of these features, labels for the dataset are constructed.
 This task also plots a dendrogram of the classes, showing how similar/distant the keys from the respective sources are.
 - `group` - Performs the clustering task, using the distributions of the features as an input.
 - `split` - Splits the dataset into training and test part.
 Out of each source, at least 10 000 keys are taken into the test set as default.
 - `filter` - Prepares the test dataset.
-This task shuffles and merges the keys into a single artifically created dataset, that can be fed into tasks below.
+This task shuffles and merges the keys into a single artificially created dataset, that can be fed into tasks below.
 - `build` - Based on a list of transformations, groups obtained from clustering, and a dataset, this task constructs the classification tables.
 Three Bayes classifiers can be selected: naive, complex, and cross-feature classifier.
-See Section 3 of paper for more information.
+See Section 3 of the paper for more information.
 - `evaluate` - Evaluates the classifier on a dataset of keys.
-Produces several json files with the model perormance report (if the labels are available).
+Produces several json files with the model performance report (if the labels are available).
-- `batch_gcd` - Builds specific classification tables for the GCD-factorable dataset (that only use single prime) and directly uses them to classify the whole dataset.
+- `batch_gcd` - Builds specific classification tables for the GCD-factorable dataset (that only uses a single prime) and directly uses them to classify the whole dataset.
 - `visualize` - To-be-called after the `evaluate` task.
 Takes the model performance results and prints them into a table.
-More info at [classification_table_template](https://github.com/matusn/RSABias/tree/master/classification_table_template).
+More info at [classification_table_template](https://github.com/crocs-muni/RSABias/tree/master/rsabias/classification_table_template).
 - `classify` - Used to classify a single key.
-This is a main task that was already described above.
+This is the main task that was already described above.

-Each of the task can be invoked by calling
+Each of the tasks can be invoked by calling

 ```bash
 rsabias -a task_name task_arguments